terraform-google-modules/terraform-example-foundation/4-projects/README.md

 1. 1-org executed successfully.
 1. 2-environments executed successfully.
 1. 3-networks executed successfully.
 1. Obtain the value for the access_context_manager_policy_id variable.
-Can be obtained by running `gcloud access-context-manager policies list --organization YOUR-ORGANIZATION_ID --format="value(name)"`.
+Can be obtained by running `gcloud access-context-manager policies list --organization YOUR_ORGANIZATION_ID --format="value(name)"`.
 1. Obtain the values for the `perimeter_name` for each environment variable by running `gcloud access-context-manager perimeters list --policy ACCESS_CONTEXT_MANAGER_POLICY_ID --format="value(name)"`.

 **Troubleshooting:**